 With that victory, Rickard announced the Jack Dempsey vs Gene Tunney rematch.

 They met at Soldier’s Field, Chicago, September 22, 1927, in a title match that has gone down in ring history as “The Battle of The Long Count,” the fifth in the series of million-dollar gate contests in which Dempsey took part, with 104,943 persons paying the all-time record sum of $2,658,660.

-It had been agreed before the fight that the neutral corner rule be observed and that the man scoring it should go to the farthest neutral corner.
+It had been agreed before the fight that the neutral corner rule is observed and that the man scoring it should go to the farthest neutral corner.

 When Jack Dempsey dropped Gene in the seventh round, he refused to obey that ruler and referee Dave Barry stopped the count until Jack did.
 Thus, Jack Dempsey was penalized and Tunney received additional time to regain his senses.

 As in Philadelphia, Jack Dempsey was defeated.
 This time he came pretty close to winning by knockout in the seventh round, but his failure to obey the rules and go to a neutral corner cost him the victory.

 The long count knockdown has become of the most talked about, controversial points in boxing.
 Some of the ringsiders said Gene received a fourteen count, as did the official timekeepers, while others, mostly newspapermen, said it was seventeen, The writer’s stopwatch caught it at fourteen.
 Here is what happened: